Velfi/digital-garden/pages/programming/slime-mold.md

 # Slime Mold (Physarum) Simulation

-The source code is available on [GitHub].
+The source code is available on [GitHub]

 ## To those whom I've imitated